Ticket #6871 (new defect)

 Since he can apparently write to your filesystem and modify your database, a rogue plugin is really just the beginning of your worries.

-• milestone changed from 2.5.2 to 2.6.
+• Milestone changed from 2.5.2 to 2.6

 I think it's a good idea to deactivate invalid plugins, but I'm not sure that this will provide much protection from this kind of attack.